googlesamples/unity-jar-resolver/README.md

         versions of the plugin to be imported into a Unity project which allows the most recent version to be activated by the Version Handler component.
-   * Create the release commit and tag the release using `./gradle gitTagRelease` which performs the following:
+   * Create release commit using `./gradlew gitCreateReleaseCommit` which performs `git commit -a -m "description from CHANGELOG.md"`
-     * `git add -A` to pick up all modified, new and deleted files in the tree.
+   * Once the release commit is merge, tag the release using `./gradlew gitTagRelease` which performs the following:
-     * `git commit --amend -a` to create a release commit with the release notes in the change log.
+     * `git tag -a pluginVersion -m "version RELEASE"` to tag the release.
-     * `git tag -a RELEASE -m "version RELEASE"` to tag the release.
+   * Update tags on remote branch using `git push --tag REMOTE HEAD:master`